2023 Israel–Palestine tensions: Palestinian response

+On 6 April 2023, dozens of rockets were fired from Lebanon into Israel.
+The Israel Defense Forces has said that it had intercepted 25 rockets fired from Lebanon.
+Warning sirens had sounded in the town of Shlomi and in Betzet in northern Israel.
+A minimum of 4 rockets landed in Israeli territory, wounding three civilians.

+According to Israel, the rockets were fired by Palestinian factions Hamas and PIJ with Hezbollah's approval.
+Israeli military spokesman Avichay Adraee also said that possible Iranian involvement in the attacks was being investigated.
+Lt.
+Col. Richard Hecht, an Israeli military spokesman, said that Hezbollah and Lebanon shared some responsibility.

+In the early morning of 7 April, the Israeli Air Force retaliated by striking targets in Tyre, Lebanon as well as in the Gaza Strip.
+Israeli airstrikes did not target Hezbollah positions and Hezbollah insisted that it will not get involved in "local attacks" by Israel in Lebanon.

+The attacks were the largest escalation between the two countries since the 2006 Lebanon War and came as the leaders of Hamas and Hezbollah chiefs met in Beirut.

 Reactions

 The Times of Israel reported a senior Israeli official's assessment that police "went too far" in their treatment of the Palestinians, that it lent weight to the al-Aqsa is in danger rallying cry, encouraged Israel’s enemies, and damaged Israel's reputation.
 The official called for a review of the officers' conduct, as they had been ordered to act with restraint.
 However, he stated that the police were compelled to enter the mosque after receiving intelligence that numerous Palestinians had stored weapons there with the intention to attack security personnel and Israeli civilians.
 Another Israeli security official blamed the Jordan-appointed Jerusalem Waqf for not doing enough against Palestinian rioters.

 The Palestinian Authority and Hamas condemned the Israeli police action, which they described as a crime.
 Israeli authorities defended their actions as necessary to maintain public order and safety.